GrohTech/budget-tracker/README.md

 ## Installation

-Users will need Node.js, Express, MongoDB, Mongoose, to run the app, and a RESTful API client (Ex.
-Insomnia, Postman) to test the routes.
+Users will need Node.js, Express, MongoDB, and Mongoose, to run the app.

 ## Instructions